 Repeat the process of steps 3 through 5 if you want a whiter, less transparent look.

 Apply non-yellowing varnish to the wood with a brush, going in the direction of the wood grain.
 This will keep the pickling finish from being washed away.
 Leave this to dry for the time indicated on your varnish can.

 Mix the dark gel stain with water.
-This will be runny because you will need to wipe off as much of it as possible.
-Wipe it on in the direction of the wood grain with a cloth and then immediately wipe it off with a clean dry cloth.
-This will dry quickly, so only do small areas at a time.
+You want it to be runny because you'll need to wipe off as much of it as possible.
+Wipe it on in the direction of the wood grain with a cloth and immediately wipe it off with a clean dry cloth.
+The dark stain will dry quickly, so only do small areas at a time.
 Allow to dry before proceeding to the next step.

 Apply a final coat of varnish.
-After the varnish is dry, you can replace the hardware of the cabinet.
+This protects the look after you finish pickling cabinets.
+After the varnish is dry, replace the hardware of the cabinet.

 Gail Delaney is a writer in South Dakota and has articles published online at various websites.
 She is the garden editor for BellaOnline, with years of gardening experience.
 Being the caretaker of her parents led her in the direction of medical issues, especially natural remedies.